-- All incoming students are required to take a critical thinking entrance exam prior to or during orientation.
-There are no study materials for this standardized exam. - All students will be given a basic math test during orientation to the college.
-If 100% is not achieved on the test, the student will be required to obtain remediation and retest. - Basic math competency must be achieved prior to beginning med-math calculations in Nursing 111.
-Students who remain unsuccessful in retesting will result in administrative action up to and including possible dismissal from the program. - A basic 4-function calculator is the only type that may be used for Basic Math and Medication Calculation testing.
-Scientific/electronic storage calculators are prohibited. - Students who fail to meet the enrollment requirements in their entirety by the published deadline set forth by the College will be ineligible to enroll.
+All incoming students are required to take a critical thinking entrance exam during orientation.
+There are no study materials for this standardized exam.

+- Students must achieve 100% on the basic math competency during orientation prior to beginning Nursing 110/111.
+If 100% is not achieved on the test, the student will be required to: - complete remediation - retest - Students who remain unsuccessful in retesting will be referred for administrative action up to and including possible postponement with starting the program.
+Students who fail to meet the enrollment requirements in their entirety by the published deadline set forth by the College will be ineligible to enroll.